FAIR-Chem/fairchem/_sources/core/gotchas.md

 atoms.get_potential_energy()
 ```

 Not all models require tags though.
-This eSCN model does not use them.
+This EquiformerV2 model does not use them.
 This is another detail that is important to keep in mind.

 ```{code-cell} ipython3
 %%capture